About Bill Grace

 Formation and Path

 In 1991, Bill founded the Center for Ethical Leadership, a nonprofit organization dedicated to advancing the common good through ethical leadership, civic responsibility, and collaborative problem-solving.
-Under his leadership, the Center developed a national reputation for innovative programming and worked with organizations across the public, nonprofit, and private sectors—including foundations, universities, government agencies, and community-based institutions.
+Under his leadership, the Center developed a national reputation for innovative programming and worked with organizations across the public, nonprofit, and private sectors.

-Alongside his organizational work, Bill has written and spoken widely on ethical leadership, leadership and trust, and the spirituality of leadership.
-His book Sharing the Rock has been used as a foundational text for initiatives focused on the common good, and his more recent writing reflects an ongoing engagement with the spiritual dimensions of leadership in unsettled times.
+Alongside this work, Bill has written and spoken as a way of giving language to what he has been learning in practice.
+His writing explores ethical leadership, trust, and the spiritual dimensions of leadership in unsettled times.
+His books include Sharing the Rock, which has been used as a foundational text for initiatives focused on the common good, and Longing for a New Story: While Living and Leading Well in Liminal Space, which reflects an ongoing engagement with how people live and lead in conditions of uncertainty.

 The Emergence of the Work